Exact Dimensionality Selection for Bayesian PCA: Numerical experiments

 \paragraph{Challenging scenario} We now consider a setup with $n=40$ and $\textup{SNR}=20$.
 A GIF animation illustrating hyperparameter tuning is provided online\footnote{\url{http://pamattei.github.io/animationhard.gif}}.
-Again, our results are compared with the Laplace approximation (Fig. \ref{hard}).
-Regarding our exact approach (left panel), the marginal likelihood curve has an extremely similar shape to the one of the first simulation.
-This shape is satisfactory, and the maximum of our heuristic criterion actually corresponds to the true dimensionality.
-Although it also finds the correct dimensionality, the Laplace approximation wrongfully prefers simpler models.
-More precisely, the top two models chosen by the Laplace approximation are $\mathcal{M}_{20}$ (with posterior probability $69.3\%$) and $\mathcal{M}_{19}$ (with posterior probability $30.7\%$).
-In contrast, our algorithm favors $\mathcal{M}_{20}$ (with posterior probability $86.7\%$) and $\mathcal{M}_{21}$ (with posterior probability $13.3\%$).
-By prefering overestimation over underestimation, the exact method appears less likely to destroy valuable information, which would be damaging in a dimensionality selection context.
+Again, our results are compared with Laplace approximations (Fig. \ref{hard}). {Regarding our exact approach (left panel), the marginal likelihood curve has a similar shape to the one of the first simulation.
+This shape is satisfactory, even though the algorithm slightly underestimates the dimensionality by choosing the model $\mathcal{M}_{19}$ (with posterior probability $>99\%$).
+The true model $\mathcal{M}_{20}$ is the second best model according to the NG prior.

+Minka's \citeyearpar{minka2000automatic} Laplace approximation prefers simpler models (with lower intrinsic dimensionality).
+Indeed, the top two models chosen by this Laplace approximation are $\mathcal{M}_{18}$ (with posterior probability $73.8\%$) and $\mathcal{M}_{19}$ (with posterior probability $26.2\%$).